Disconnected Entities in Entity Framework Core

 }

-Please modify the Main method of the Program class as shown below.
 The following is an example of the Entity Framework Core Disconnected Scenario for updating an Existing Entity.
-In the below example, we set the value of the StudentId property, and hence, it will assign the entity State as the Modified state.
-And when we run the following application, it generates and executes the UPDATE SQL Statement.
-Please ensure the StudentId you specified here in the Student entity must exist in the database.
-Else, you will get an exception.
+In the example below, we set the value of the StudentId property, and hence, it will assign the entity State to the Modified state.
+When we run the following application, it will generate and execute the UPDATE SQL Statement.
+Please ensure the StudentId specified here in the Student entity exists in the database; otherwise, you will get an exception.

 using EFCoreCodeFirstDemo.Entities;